veersingh9540/Projects_portfolio/README.md

-# Data Science Projects Repository
+# Application Dev and Data Science Projects Repository
 # :rocket: Overview
 Welcome to my GitHub repository showcasing a variety of data science projects.
 This collection covers both basic and advanced projects, providing a comprehensive journey through the world of data science.